-$^{^{9}}$ See Jackson and Watts (2001), Blume (1993) for examples
+9See Jackson and Watts (2001), Blume (1993) for examples.

 10Previous work has introduced unobserved heterogeneity in network formation models.
 For example Graham (2017) and Dzemski (2017) include unobserved heterogeneity as additive in the payoffs, but do not include clustering in their specification.
 Leung (2014) and Boucher and Mourifie (forthcoming) include homophily based on unobserved heterogeneity.
-Breza et al. (2017) also include a community structure in a latent position model, but their model is not micro-founded.
+Breza et al. (2017) also include a community structure in a latent position model, but their model does not rely on a microfoundation of link formation, as in Mele (2017) or Badev (2013).